Thermal Stability Of Charged Rotating Quantum Black Holes: Thermal holography

 \subsection{Mass Associated With horizon}

 Black holes at equilibrium are represented by isolated horizons, which are internal boundaries of spacetime.
-Hamiltonian evolution of this spacetime gives the first law associated with isolated horizon($b$) and is given as,
+Hamiltonian evolution of this spacetime gives the first law associated with isolated horizon($b$) and is given as \cite{ak04},

 where, $E^{t}_{h}$ is the energy function associated with the horizon, $\kappa^{t}$, $\Phi^{t}$ and $\Omega^{t}$ are respectively the surface gravity, electric potential and angular velocity of the horizon; $Q_{h}~,~A_{h}$ and $J_{h}$ are respectively the charge, area and angular momentum of the horizon.
-The label '$t$' denotes the particular time evolution field ($t^{\mu}$) associated with the spatial hypersurface chosen.
-This hypersurface foliates the horizon. $E^{t}_{h}$ is assumed here to be a function of $A_{h}$, $Q_{h}$ and $J_{h}$.
+The label '$t$' denotes the particular time evolution field ($t^{\mu}$) associated with the spatial hypersurface chosen. $E^{t}_{h}$ is assumed here to be a function of $A_{h}$, $Q_{h}$ and $J_{h}$.

 The advantage of the isolated (and also the radiant or {\it dynamical}) horizon description is that one can associate with it a mass $M_h^t$, related to the ADM energy of the spacetime through the relation